Teaching, Not Precluding, the Web

 If such an approach to the online world is integrated into the internet safety learning process from the beginning, then kids are less likely to see it as restrictive or punitive.
 Rather, parents can help children understand that family transparency when it comes to the internet is simply an aspect, perhaps the most important aspect, of online safety.

 Given the risks that too often accompany the online world, parents may be tempted to ban their children from the internet entirely.
 But that may well do more harm than good.
-Rather than precluding children from the web, however, parents can teach their children to use the internet safely, skillfully, and smartly.
+Rather than precluding children from the web, however, parents can teach kids about safe web search alternatives and how to use the internet safely, skillfully, and smartly.